a13o/personal-site/_posts/2026-02-01-theyre-llms-not-ai.md

   <figcaption><em>"I am the great and powerful AI"</em></figcaption>
 </figure>

 As LLMs continue to work their way into more and more aspects of our lives, we find ourselves trying to describe them in terms of the world that came before.
-Marketers and hypesters front-run our own imagination with depictions of executive assistants, professional mentors, romantic partners (big yikes y'all,) and life coaches.
+Marketers and hypesters front-run our imaginations with depictions of executive assistants, professional mentors, romantic partners (big yikes y'all), and life coaches.
 All these motivated metaphors have one thing in common.
 They seek to position LLMs as a kind of artificial life, with an intelligence of their own, to be commanded, respected, or even loved.

 They refer to it as AI, short for science fiction's _artificial intelligence_, as a means of tapping into decades of storytelling, and filling their sails with unearned wind.
 If we were to emerge from Plato's cave and make untainted first contact with LLMs, we would describe them in much simpler terms.
 Here is my personal favorite: